TobikoData/sqlmesh/README.md

 **DAG**
 <br>
 Directed Acyclic Graph.
 In this type of graph, objects are represented as nodes with relationships that show the dependencies between them; as such, the relationships are directed, meaning there is no way for data to travel through the graph in a loop that can circle back to the starting point.
+SQLMesh uses a DAG to keep track of a project's models.
+This allows SQLMesh to easily determine a model's lineage and to identify upstream and downstream dependencies.

 **Data pipeline**
 <br>